chunsu/Tidydata/the code book.md

-# 					the code book for run_analysis.r
+# 					The code book for run_analysis.r
 ## Input variables
 - `activity_labels`  types of activity conducted by the subject during the measurement
 1. WALKING